Editorial Policy

 - Analysis: Our interpretation of the available evidence, clearly labeled as analysis.

 External images and screenshots are used as source artifacts or editorial context.
-They are not Steam Hardware Review branding.
+They are not Steam Hardware Hub branding.
+Article cover, hero, thumbnail, and social artwork should use real source material or non-generative editorial graphics, not AI-generated imagery.

 Methodology

-Steam Hardware Review separates official facts, reputable reporting, community signals, and editorial analysis so readers can see what is known and what still needs verification.
+Steam Hardware Hub separates official facts, reputable reporting, community signals, and editorial analysis so readers can see what is known and what still needs verification.

 Unknown beats guessed.
 A confident guess is less useful than a clearly labeled unknown.
 If a page cannot name the source that would change its answer, the page is not done.